Sodashi (horse): 2021: three-year-old season

-Sodashi made her first start of 2021 in the first leg of the Japanese Fillies Triple Crown, the Japanese 1000 Guineas, where she won by a neck over Satono Reinas.
+Sodashi made her first start of 2021 in the first leg of the Japanese Fillies Triple Crown, the Japanese 1000 Guineas, where she won by a neck over Satono Reinas, setting a new record time of 1:31.1 in the process and officially beating Gran Alegria's previous record.
 She developed from being "that white filly" to genuine stardom.
 She suffered her first defeat when she finished eight out of eighteen runners in the 2021 Japanese Oaks, the second leg of the fillies' Triple Crown.
-She would then go on to win the Sapporo Kinen over open company before closing out her season with a tenth-place finish in the Shūka Sho and a twelfth-place finish in the Champions Cup.
+She would then go on to win the Sapporo Kinen over open company before closing out her season with a tenth-place finish in the Shūka Sho (in which the horse broke her tooth and was bleeding) and a twelfth-place finish in the Champions Cup.

 2022: four-year-old season

 After a third-place finish in the February Stakes over the dirt, Sodashi was entered in the Grade 1 Victoria Mile on the turf against fillies and mares.
 After settling in fourth position for most of the trip, Sodashi stormed to the lead and to victory in the uphill stretch at Tokyo Racecourse under regular jockey Hayato Yoshida.

+After this, she went to Sapporo with the anticipation that she would win the Sapporo Kinen for a second year in a row.
+As Hayayakko, another white horse, was also entered in to the race, this became the first time ever that two white horses were matched together in a JRA race.
+However, neither horses won the title with Sodashi finishing 5th and Hayayakko 10th behind Jack d'Or.
+Sugai deduced that the reason for the loss was due to her weight was increased by 3kg, and announced that she would go to the Mile Championship next.

+Before the Mile Championship, she also ran in the Fuchu Himba Stakes, where she was the most favored by far.
+She took the lead after placing herself at fifth place for most of the race, but was passed by the dark-horse Izu Jo no Kiseki right before the finish line.

+At the Mile Championship, she was the second most favored to win behind Schnell Meister.
+She was placed at fourth place among the slow pack during the race, and attempted to take the lead as fast as possible on the straight, but was passed by Serifos from the outside, as well as Danon The Kid from the inside, marking her first defeat at a mile race.